igorregis/LLMSonarQuarkusAnalysis/README.md

 This paper performed a comparative study of code quality analysis using LLM, focusing on readability, comparing the results with a reference tool (SonarQube)

 **ATENTION**
-If you are looking for sourcode used to call LLMs as well as the code analysed by LLMs, than the data you are looking for is here: https://github.com/igorregis/sonarvsllm
+If you are looking for source code used to call LLMs as well as the code analysed by LLMs, than the data you are looking for is here: https://github.com/igorregis/sonarvsllm